Offering volunteer work and paid work

 Doing volunteer work outside the reception centre

 Asylum seekers are allowed to do volunteer work.
 This doesn't require a work permit for third-country nationals (TWV).
 For example, work in a community centre or taking the elderly for walks.
 This allows them to get work experience, learn the language, and connect with Dutch people.
-They discuss the options to participate in the neighbourhood with their case manager, and look for vacancies at the 'participation desk' in the reception centre.
+They discuss the options to participate in the neighbourhood with their case manager, and look for vacancies at the 'Meedoen-balie' in the reception centre.

 Statement of volunteering